 What is the best chalk paint to use in sprayers?

 Most chalk paints should work in sprayers if they are adequately thinned and prepared.
-Some common chalk paints used in projects like this include Homeright, Rust-Oleum, and Annie Sloan, among other brands.
+Some common chalk paints used in projects like this include Homeright, Rust-Oleum, and Annie Sloan interiors, among other paints and brands.

 Conclusion